Heinkel He 50: Development

-In 1931, the Japanese Navy placed an order with the Heinkel aircraft company for a two-seat dive bomber, capable of carrying 250 kg (550 lb) of bombs, stressed for catapult launches, and capable of using either wheeled or float undercarriages.
+During 1931, the Japanese Navy placed an order with Heinkel to produce a twin-seat dive bomber that was capable of carrying 250 kg (550 lb) of bombs, stressed for catapult launches, and capable of using either wheeled or float undercarriages.
+The resulting aircraft was a further development of the company's previous combat aircraft dating back to the First World War while also incorporating various improvements and advances to fulfil changing expectations as well as recent advances in aeronautical knowledge.

-A prototype, the Heinkel He 50aW, was completed in the summer of 1931.
-It was a biplane of mixed construction.
-The aircraft had twin floats and was powered by a Junkers L5 inline engine.
-The engine was found to be underpowered.
-A second prototype, the He 50aL, was built, powered by a Siemens Jupiter VI radial engine, having a wheeled undercarriage.
-A second He 50aL was built and redesignated He 50b.
-Based on the He 50b, a third prototype designated Heinkel He 66 was completed for the Japanese Navy, and used as the basis of the Aichi D1A.
+During the summer of 1931, an initial prototype, the Heinkel He 50aW, was completed.
+In terms of its general configuration, it was a biplane of mixed construction, outfitted with twin floats and powered by a single Junkers L5 inline engine.
+Flight testing found that this engine was somewhat underpowered.
+A second prototype, the He 50aL, was built; it was powered by a Siemens Jupiter VI radial engine and had a wheeled undercarriage.
+A second He 50aL was also produced, it was later redesignated He 50b.
+Based on the He 50b, a third prototype designated Heinkel He 66 was completed for the Japanese Navy; it was used as the basis of the Aichi D1A.